MA Couns, Dip, BA Philosophy, MBACP Accred - couples & individuals

 I am also a published poet with well over a hundred poems in print in various magazines and Anthologies.

-I am a fully accredited member of the BACP and abide by its ethical framework and am fully ensured and CAB checked.
+I am a fully accredited and registered member of the BACP and abide by its ethical framework and am fully ensured and CAB checked.

 I work flexibly - offering daytime and evening appointments and occasionally weekend ones by agreement.